 Some canine diseases are very serious and can be fatal even with treatment.
 To prevent your dog from getting these diseases we recommend regular vaccination.
 The vaccinations we recommend are highly effective and have a very low rate of side effects.

-At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 12 weeks.
-After the 12 week vaccination you can then take your puppy out in public areas.
+At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 10 weeks.
+10 days after their 10 week vaccination you can then take your puppy out in public areas.

 - Parvovirus – a highly contagious viral gastroenteritis.
 Depression, loss of appetite, severe vomiting and diarrhoea containing blood are some of the symptoms.
 Death can occur very quickly.